SEAT AT THE TABLE

 What we were witnessing wasn’t just a series of campaigns, it was a community stepping into its political power in America in a way we had never seen before.

 When we began filming Seat at the Table, we thought we were making a film about a handful of South Asian candidates running for office.
-But very quickly, it became clear that something much bigger was unfolding.
-What we were witnessing wasn’t just a series of campaigns, it was a community stepping into its political power in America in a way we had never seen before
+But it quickly became clear that something much bigger was unfolding.
+This wasn’t simply about individual campaigns — it was about a community finding its political voice and claiming its place in American democracy in real time.

 This moment felt deeply personal.
 Many of us grew up in immigrant households where politics often felt distant — something happening somewhere else, to someone else.
-Yet suddenly we were watching people who looked like us, who carried the same names, traditions, and family histories, running for office across the country.
-It felt like history unfolding in real time.
+Yet suddenly, we were watching people who looked like us, who carried the same names, traditions, and family histories, running for office across the country.
+It felt like history unfolding before our eyes.

-In 2024, that sense of momentum reached a new level when South Asians were galvanized across the country, culminating in the first South Asian presidential nominee on a major party ticket.
-Following candidates and organizers across the country, we witnessed both the exhilaration and the vulnerability of campaigning.
-In Seat at the the Table, we aim to capture this historic moment of political awakening in the South Asian American community.
+In 2024, that momentum reached an entirely new level as South Asians across the country became galvanized around civic engagement and political participation, culminating in the first South Asian presidential nominee on a major party ticket.
+Following candidates, organizers, and armies of volunteers across the country, we witnessed both the exhilaration and the vulnerability that come with campaigning.

-We are making this film because South Asians are reshaping American politics in ways that are profound but under-recognized.
-Over the last several generations, as South Asian Americans have increasingly engaged in running for political office, and coming out to vote, we've gained more visibility and representation at all levels of government, as well as organized ourselves at grassroots levels across the country.
-Seat at the Table introduces American audiences to the culture, values, and spirit that drive our community — highlighting our contributions in the heart of democratic life.
+We made this film to document how South Asian Americans are reshaping American politics in ways that are profound, yet often under-recognized.
+Over the last several generations, as more South Asian Americans have run for office, organized at the grassroots level, and participated in the democratic process, the community has gained increasing visibility and representation at every level of government.
+Seat at the Table introduces audiences to the culture, values, and spirit driving this movement — and highlights the growing role this community is playing in the civic life of the nation.